-After binding the certificate to the website, you can configure your Web Adaptor for use with the portal.
+After obtaining or creating a certificate that is bound to port 443, you can configure your Web Adaptor for use with the portal.
 You will need to access the ArcGIS Web Adaptor configuration page using an HTTPS URL such as https://webadaptorhost.domain.com/webadaptorname/webadaptor.

 After you've configured your Web Adaptor, you should test that HTTPS is working properly by making an HTTPS request to the portal website, for example, https://webadaptorhost.domain.com/webadaptorname/home.
 If you are testing with a self-signed certificate, dismiss the browser warnings about untrusted connections.
 This usually involves adding an exception to your browser so that it will allow you to communicate with the site that is using a self-signed certificate.

 To learn more about using SSL in your portal deployment, see Security best practices.